-The series is billed as a fairy story which happens the wrong way round where the princess ends up accused of being the monster and no-one at all ends up happily ever after.
-Ghislaine Maxwell faces six charges in the United States of sexual abuse of minors, child sex trafficking and perjury.
-She denies any wrongdoing.
+The series is billed as a fairy story which happens the wrong way round where the princess becomes the monster and where nothing ends up happily ever after.

 Crime+Investigation caught up with John to talk about the joys of podcasting and what he learned about Maxwell, one of the few living people who may hold the key to unlocking the mystery of Jeffrey Epstein and his horrific crimes.